 Understanding Product Liability Insurance

-According to the Insurance Information Institute (III), product liability insurance “protects the manufacturer, distributor or seller of a product from legal liability resulting from a defective condition that caused personal injury or damage associated with the use of the product.”
+According to the Insurance Information Institute (III), product liability insurance protects the manufacturer, distributor, or seller of the merchandise from legal liability resulting from a defective condition that caused damage associated with the use of the item.

-For plaintiffs looking to pursue a defective product claim against a manufacturer or designer, you may have to consider whether the defendant has product liability insurance when looking to either settle out of court or in court.
-The III found that the average defense costs and cost containment expenses for product liability cases were $861,155 in 2018.
+For plaintiffs looking to pursue a design defect claim against a manufacturer or designer, you may have to consider whether the defendant has liability insurance.
+This is especially true if you are hoping to settle out of court.
+Our experienced product liability attorneys could look into this for you.

-If you or a loved one in Dallas has been injured from a product and suspect that it was defective, you may be entitled to file a product liability claim.
-At Loncar Lyon Jenkins, we can potentially help you pursue compensation.
-The sooner you act, the sooner a Dallas defective product attorney can begin to work with you and your family to seek justice against the product manufacturer that caused your injuries.
+The sooner you act, the sooner a Dallas attorney can begin to work with you and your family to seek justice against the product designer or manufacturer that caused your injuries.

-Damages You May Be Entitled to for Defective Products
+Compensatory Damages You May Be Entitled to for Defective Drugs or Other Items

-A part of the damages you present to the defendant in your settlement package may include your current and future medical costs.
-Additional damages you may have suffered from a faulty product could include lost wages, property damage, pain and suffering, limited earning capacity, and more.
+The list of damages you present to the defendant in your settlement package should include your current and future medical expenses.
+Additional damages you may have suffered from a faulty product could include the following:

 When one of our attorneys represents a client, we help them understand the value of their recoverable damages.
-While no amount of money can undo the pain and inconvenience they suffered, we want to ensure they have enough to cover their current bills, future-related losses, and the pain and suffering they endured.
+While no amount of money can undo what happened, we want to ensure they have enough money to cover their current bills, future-related losses, and the pain and suffering they endured.